sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 entirely on how conservative you are and upon the standards that your community insists upon before it is willing to label a finding as “true”.

 In any case, note that all the numbers listed above make sense if the Bayes factor is greater than 1 (i.e., the evidence favours the alternative hypothesis).
 However, one big practical advantage of the Bayesian approach relative to the orthodox approach is that it also allows you to quantify evidence *for* the null.
-When that happens, the Bayes factor will be less than 1.
+When that happens, the Bayes factor will be less than
+\1.
 You can choose to report a Bayes factor less than 1, but to be honest I find it confusing.
-For example, suppose that the likelihood of the data under the null hypothesis *P*\ (d|h\ :sub:`0`) is equal to 0.2, and the corresponding likelihood *P*\ (d|h\ :sub:`1`) under the alternative hypothesis is 0.1.
-Using the equations given above, Bayes factor here would be
+For example, suppose that the likelihood of the data under the null hypothesis *P*\ (*d*|*h*\ :sub:`0`) is equal to 0.2, and the corresponding likelihood *P*\ (*d*|*h*\ :sub:`1`) under the alternative hypothesis is 0.1.
+Using the equations given above, Bayes factor here would be:

 .. math:: \mbox{BF} = \frac{P(d|h_1)}{P(d|h_0)} = \frac{0.1}{0.2} = 0.5

 Read literally, this result tells is that the evidence in favour of the alternative is 0.5 to 1.
 I find this hard to understand.
-To me, it makes a lot more sense to turn the equation “upside down”, and report the amount op evidence in favour of the *null*.
-In other words, what we calculate is this
+To me, it makes a lot more sense to turn the equation “upside down”, and report the amount of evidence in favour of the *null*.
+In other words, what we calculate is this:

 .. math:: \mbox{BF}^\prime = \frac{P(d|h_0)}{P(d|h_1)} = \frac{0.2}{0.1} = 2

 And what we would report is a Bayes factor of 2:1 in favour of the null.
 Much easier to understand, and you can interpret this using the table above.

 ------